-While I can’t magically fix your mind, I can tell you this: you are not going crazy.
-Your mind is doing the best it can to keep a bead on reality when reality is crazy.
+While I can’t magically fix your mind, I can tell you this: you are not losing your mind.
+Your mind is doing the best it can to keep a bead on reality when the world has turned upside-down.
 Be patient with yourself.
 Make a lot of lists.
 Set reminders.
 Do whatever you need to do.

 Remember that this is a normal response to a stressful situation, it’s not a flaw in you.

 Having your experience validated is freeing, isn’t it?
 It’s why I speak about my own early grief so often – it’s important to hear these stories.
 When I talk with people, one of the things that brings the most relief is letting them know they’re normal.

 One of the most powerful parts of the Writing Your Grief e-course is seeing how many people are experiencing the same things you are.
 Being able to say what’s true for you, and have other people say, “me too!” somehow makes grief easier to bear.